-(4-credit hrs total) 2-credit hours for self-paced online section + 2-credit hours for field course.

-This course will explore the ecology and evolution of coral reef communities, with a view to understanding what is happening on reefs today.
-This 4-credit course will begin with self-paced online course lectures and activities that will be available by April 1st.
-The online portion can be taken alone but is required for participation in the field component.
-In May we will travel to San Salvador in the Bahamas and stay at the Gerace Research Center (www.geraceresearchcentre.com) where we will have access to numerous coral reef and seagrass/mangrove systems to explore and conduct short experimental projects.
-The field component of this course will expose students to field research techniques and specialized tools for assessing coral health and biology.
-Overall, we will cover energy flow across reefs, biogeochemical cycling important for continual reef development, microbial Interactions that govern the flow of carbon and nitrogen through coral reefs, and current threats from climate change.
-Both the online and field course technically end on May 20th but it is encouraged that students complete the majority of the online course prior to the start of the field component.
+(4-credit hrs. total) 2-credit hours for self-paced online section + 2-credit hours for field course.
+This course will explore the ecology and evolution of coral reef communities within a rapidly changing climate.
+This 4-credit course will begin with self-paced online course lectures and activities beginning in late spring (April).
+In May we will travel to Long Key in Florida and stay at the Keys Marine Lab (see above link) where we will have access to numerous coral reef and seagrass/mangrove systems to explore and conduct short experimental projects.
+The Florida Keys are experiencing unprecedented change in their ecosystems and contain reef systems in various states of health.
+This area also has significant restoration efforts in play which we will explore from ecological and conservation perspectives.
+Overall, this course covers energy flow across reefs, biogeochemical cycling important for continual reef development, microbial Interactions that govern the flow of carbon and nitrogen through coral reefs, and current threats from climate change.
+Secial fees apply and will be determined by the number of participants in the course (approximately \$1300.00 + food expenses).
+To reduce travel costs, interested students can travel with us to and from the Keys (departing from DISL via van on May 6th).
+A trip deposit (1/2) is due on March 15, 2024, with the remaining portion due on April 29, 2024.
+The fee is nonrefundable unless the class is canceled.

-There is no assigned textbook and most readings will be research articles and posted prior to the lecture.
-Prerequisites- 2 semesters of general biology or equivalent required, general ecology course recommended.

-Special fees apply and will be determined by the number of participants in the course (approximately 1400.00 + travel expenses).
-Round trip flights from Miami to San Salvador are available through Bahamas Air (approx \$500 round trip).
-To reduce travel costs, interested students can travel with us to and from Miami (departing from DISL via van).
-A trip deposit (1/2 - excluding travel) is due on March 17, 2023, with the remaining portion due on April 28, 2023.
-The fee is nonrefundable unless the class is canceled

-1st Session -May 22- June 23 MTW (9A-12P) LAB MT (1P-4P)
+1st Session - May 20th - June 21st MTW (9A-12P) LAB MT (1P-4P)